D-Delni/delni-astro-web/README.md

-# Newbe👋, I'm Daniel Daryanani Delgado
+# 👋, I'm Daniel Daryanani Delgado

-### Game Developer
+### Game developer who is spending its time in data analytics. 😎

-I am a creative, highly social, and communicative person, and I tend to be very observant of my surroundings.
-On the other hand, I am motivated by curiosity and the desire to discover.
+I consider myself creative, highly social, and communicative person, yes...
+It could sound rare, hardly posible but we still exist.
+Also I tend to be very observant in my daily.
+Most of my motivations are guided by curiosity and the desire of creating.

 ## Skills